andrew/ultimate-awesome/README.md

 - [readme-components](https://github.com/FabianHermar/readme-components) - 🎉 Compilation of different awesome components and badges that you can add to your README.
 - [awesome-dev-study](https://github.com/fabiorbap/awesome-dev-study) - A repository with links that I use for development study.
 - [awesome-data-visualization-solution](https://github.com/FreezeSoul/awesome-data-visualization-solution) -  收集了市场上的一些数据可视化方案，包括常见商业方案和一些相关的开源组件等，持续更新.   *** Data Visualization (数据可视化) ***.
-- [free-cpp-resources](https://github.com/getvmio/free-cpp-resources) - C++ Free Resources | This repo collects 52 of free resources for C++. 🚀 Elevate your C++ skills with our C++ Mastery repository!
-Packed with extensive free resources and featuring an interactive online Playground, this is your one-stop-shop for mastering the intricacies of C++.
-Perfect for beginn.
 - [Awesome-Image-Retargeting](https://github.com/givkashi/Awesome-Image-Retargeting) - Awesome Image Retargeting.
 - [awesome-goplus-security](https://github.com/GoPlusSecurity/awesome-goplus-security) - An awesome & curated list of resources related to GoPlus Security.
 - [Awesome-BigData](https://github.com/Harshakvarma/Awesome-BigData) - List of awesome Big data applications, tutorials and code samples.